 Atop Mori Tower this gigantic gallery space sports high ceilings, broad views and thematic programs that continue to live up to all the hype associated with Roppongi Hills.
 Contemporary exhibits are beautifully presented and include superstars of the art world from both Japan and abroad.

-Admission to the musem is shared with Tokyo City View , which wraps itself around the 52nd floor.
+Admission to the museum is shared with Tokyo City View , which wraps itself around the 52nd floor.
 From this 250m-high vantage point you can see 360-degree views of the seemingly never-ending city.
 Weather permitting you can also pop out to the rooftop Sky Deck (additional ¥500; 11am to 8pm) for al-fresco views.